captaindarshan/CDC-DATA-ANALYSIS/README.md

 ............................

 ## Summarize ethical considerations made in the project
 In our project we were cautious regarding ethical considertions.
-The data set that we used is from the the CDC, which allows the use of data provided on their website.
+We were careful to look at the permissions that stated whether we were allowed to use the data, and how.
+The data set that we used is from the the CDC, which allows the use of data provided on their website at no cost and no restrictions.
+This was helpful as websites with stricter ways to use the data, would be more difficult to use.
 ## References for the data source(s)
 We got all our data from this link: https://data.cdc.gov/NCHS/Weekly-Provisional-Counts-of-Deaths-by-State-and-S/muzy-jte6/about_data